Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: Introduction

-While model-level interpretations offer notable advantages, interpreting current recommendation models remains challenging due to the opaque nature of neuron activations in deep learning models~\cite{zhang2021survey,montavon2018methods}.
-Most existing model-level interpretations rely on specialized model architectures~\cite{Wang2018KPRN,ReXPlugHada2021,Xiao2017AFM,ClusteringDu2023,FENCRZhang2024}, limiting their applicability to different types of recommendation models.
+While model-level interpretations offer notable advantages, interpreting current recommendation models remains challenging due to the opaque nature of neuron activations in deep learning models~\cite{zhang2021survey,montavon2018methods} and the diversity of recommendation model types (such as general, graph-based, context-based, sequential models)~\cite{patel2023recommendation}.
+Most existing model-level interpretations rely on specialized model architectures or types~\cite{Wang2018KPRN,ReXPlugHada2021,Xiao2017AFM,ClusteringDu2023,FENCRZhang2024,balog2019transparent}, limiting their applicability to different types of recommendation models.
 As shown in Table~\ref{table:related_work}, three studies aim to develop more generalized interpretation methods.
 Tsang et al.~\cite{featureinteractiontsang2020} introduced a feature interaction interpretation method for context-based recommendation models.
 Another distillation-based approach~\cite{DistillationZhang2020} learns structural knowledge from an explainable model to embedding-based models.
 However, it requires joint training with the target model, reducing its adaptability to pre-existing models.
 Du et al.~\cite{ClusteringDu2023} propose a clustering-based method, learning interpretable clusters with interaction logs and item tags.
 However, it sacrifices performance and necessitates model ensemble to compensate.
 Moreover, the above methods cannot apply targeted modifications to model behaviors.
-To the best of our knowledge, no existing work provides a generalizable framework for interpreting diverse recommendation models without affecting their performance and simultaneously enabling targeted de-biasing of model behavior.
+To the best of our knowledge, no existing work establishes the capability for interpreting diverse types of recommendation models without affecting their performance and simultaneously enabling targeted tuning to models.